-The Patrol Division currently consists of three Districts including Adam (Western Lincoln County), Baker (Central Lincoln County) and Charlie (Eastern Lincoln County).
 The patrol officers are responsible for answering all calls for service in their district as well as serving criminal and civil papers, enforcing laws, investigating crimes and by deterring crime by visibility.
 Each district has unique attributes that require different tactics to ensure that these responsibilities are being met.
-Officers are assigned to districts to promote community-oriented policing which gives the community a feel of trust and ownership.
-With the growth of Lincoln County, we are transitioning to implementing a fourth district which will be Denver (Eastern Lincoln County).
-We are planning the move in early 2023.
+Officers are assigned to districts to promote community-oriented policing which caters service to community needs.